gmolveau/starred/README.md

 - [retrie](https://github.com/facebookincubator/retrie) - Retrie is a powerful, easy-to-use codemodding tool for Haskell.
 - [shellcheck](https://github.com/koalaman/shellcheck) - ShellCheck, a static analysis tool for shell scripts
 - [toodles](https://github.com/aviaviavi/toodles) - Project management directly from the TODOs in your codebase
-- [graphql-engine](https://github.com/hasura/graphql-engine) - Blazing fast, instant realtime GraphQL APIs on Postgres with fine grained access control, also trigger webhooks on database events.
+- [graphql-engine](https://github.com/hasura/graphql-engine) - Blazing fast, instant realtime GraphQL APIs on your DB with fine grained access control, also trigger webhooks on database events.

 ## Java

+- [zipkin](https://github.com/openzipkin/zipkin) - Zipkin is a distributed tracing system
+- [spring-kafka-101](https://github.com/Farael49/spring-kafka-101) - A basic example using spring & kafka, simple producer/consumer use case
 - [karate](https://github.com/intuit/karate) - Test Automation Made Simple
 - [Springy-Store-Microservices](https://github.com/mohamed-taman/Springy-Store-Microservices) - Springy Store is a conceptual simple μServices-based project using the latest cutting-edge technologies, to demonstrate how the Store services are created to be a cloud-native and 12-factor app agnostic.
 Those μServices are developed based on Spring Boot & Cloud framework that implements cloud-native intuitive, design patterns, and best practices.
 - [OpenRefine](https://github.com/OpenRefine/OpenRefine) - OpenRefine is a free, open source power tool for working with messy data and improving it